BMR Calculator - Calculate Your Basal Metabolic Rate Instantly

 2. Does muscle mass affect BMR?

 Yes!
-More muscle = higher BMR because muscle burns more calories than fat.
+More muscle increases BMR since muscles burn more calories than fat tissue.

-6. Can I use BMR for keto or intermittent fasting?
+5. Can I use the BMR Calculator for keto or fasting diets?

 Conclusion: Try the Free BMR Calculator Now!